stonepreston/jetson-nano-pytorch-inferencing/README.md

 # Set layers such as dropout and batchnorm in evaluation mode
 model.eval();
 ```
-We need to load the labels from the json file as well.
-Run the following in a new cell:
+Load the labels from the json file in a new cell.

 ```python
 with open("imagenet-simple-labels.json") as f: